takezoj/landed-legal/terms-of-service.md

 # Landed Terms of Service

-**Effective date:** [FILL IN]
+**Effective date:** August 21, 2026
 **Last updated:** August 2026

-*This is a first draft, not legal advice — have a lawyer review it before publishing, especially the sections marked [FILL IN].
-Some sections (governing law, entity name) need your specific details.*
+*This is a first draft, not legal advice — have a lawyer review it before wider release.*

 ## 1. Acceptance of terms